haqpl/haqpl.github.io/_posts/2020-01-01-XSS-introduction-and-challenge-writeup.md

 </center>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Loging in itself is also a baby SQL injection challenge - `admin' OR 1=1-- t` - will do the job bypassing the authentication.
+Logging in itself is also a baby SQL injection challenge - `admin' OR 1=1-- t` - will do the job bypassing the authentication.

 ## Fast XSS methodology: